mangolang/cli/README.rst

 Docker
 ...............................

 To use the Mango Docker image, you will need Docker installed.
+The image is available as `mangocode/mango`_.

 We can then start Mango in a Docker container, mounting your code directory so it can be compiled::